 I have over 35 years’ experience in senior general and financial management roles in Retail, FMCG and property investment and management and have been involved with business transformation and turnaround projects in companies ranging from large multi-nationals to mid-sized businesses and start-ups.
 I have also held Non-Executive positions, including four years at Beale plc, during which I was initially senior independent Director and then Non-Executive Chairman.
 Whilst at Beale plc, I served as chair of both audit and remuneration committees.
 I have solid experience in retail and many other complimentary sectors and am therefore suitably experienced to lead the Committee.

-Regular Committee meetings are also normally attended by the Chief Financial Officer and our external auditor, PwC.
+Regular Committee meetings are also normally attended by the Chief Executive Officer, Chief Financial Officer and our external auditor, PwC.
 The Chief Financial Officer, who is also the Company Secretary, acts as secretary to the Committee.
 Other members of management, particularly senior financial managers, may be invited to attend depending on the matters under discussion.

 The Committee meets at least twice a year at the appropriate times in the reporting and audit cycle and seeks also to ensure that twice per annum there is an opportunity for meeting time with the external auditor without members of management present.
 The Committee was set up by the Board to assist it with its responsibilities in respect of financial reporting, including reviewing annual and half-year results, external auditing, internal controls, and advising on the independence and appointment of the external auditor.
 The Committee routinely reviews the impact of any upcoming changes in accounting treatment as a result of new or modified IFRS that are likely to materially impact the Group and also reviews as a matter of course any matters considered by the external auditor to be of significant audit risk.

-PricewaterhouseCoopers LLP (“PwC”) was appointed as the Group’s external auditor on 29 January 2018; the period under review represents their third year of audit.
-The Committee is satisfied that PwC has undertaken its responsibilities as the Group’s external auditor to a high standard and therefore the Committee will be recommending that PwC be reappointed as auditor at the 2020 Annual General Meeting (“AGM”).
+PricewaterhouseCoopers LLP (“PwC”) was appointed as the Group’s external auditor on 29 January 2018; the period under review represents their fourth year of audit.
+The Committee is satisfied that PwC has undertaken its responsibilities as the Group’s external auditor to a high standard and therefore the Committee will be recommending that PwC be reappointed as auditor at the 2021 Annual General Meeting (“AGM”).
 The PwC audit partner responsible for the Group is Randal Casson.

 During the year, the Directors continued to assess the following key areas: